dds05/WeatherApp/README.md

-Made a weather app which uses openweatherapi to tell the weather User just need to enter the city and country.
+Made a weather app using React which uses openweatherapi to tell the weather.
+User just need to enter the city and country.

 Instructions for usage: